 One is the ability to swipe a whole meal from the previous day over into today in one move.
 For example, I eat the same oatmeal, blueberries, almond butter and espresso almost every day for breakfast.
-All four or these items show up at the top of my favorite meals when I go to log my breakfast but I have to add each one and select the serving size.
-Not a huge issue but it would be an easy time saver.
+All four or these items show up at the top of my favorite meals when I go to log my breakfast but I have to add each one.
+Not a huge issue but it would be a simple time saver.

 The other food logging feature I'd love is the ability to add a recipe by using a URL.
 We cook a lot and rather than add all the ingredients one by one, or create a dish, some apps I've used allow you to copy and paste the URL of a recipe and it pulls the info and allows you match ingredients for an accurate calorie count and then lets you select how many servings you had.
 Again, not a deal breaker just another way to log.

 Weight logging and exercise logging: